LarssonMartin1998/atlas/BUILD.md

 This will:
 - Initialize the vcpkg submodule
 - Bootstrap vcpkg for your platform
-- Download and build required dependencies (taskflow, gtest)
+- Download and build required dependencies (taskflow, gtest, etc...)

 ### Step 3: Configure and Build